All Things Considered. Making Moral Sense of the Wars in Ukraine and Gaza - The Centre for Independent Studies

 Thinking about the moral justification of war goes back a long way in Western civilisation, certainly as far as the ancient Romans, if not before them to the ancient Greeks.
 But it was the early 5th century AD North African Christian bishop, Augustine, who first began to outline the elements of what would become the ‘just war’ tradition of thought about the ethics of war.
 Responding to a pastoral query from a Christian military tribune about how to reconcile the Christian Gospel of love with the political need for the use of violent force to keep the peace, Augustine made a crucial distinction: what is wrong is not the use of force itself, but its motive and intention.[1]
 Provided that it is not motivated by vengeance and intends to create the conditions for a just peace, war may — tragically — be justified.

-Over the subsequent centuries, through the thinking of such people as Thomas Aquinas in the 13th century, Francisco de Vitoria in the 16th, Hugh Grotius in the 17th, and Paul Ramsey in the 20th, the Christian ‘just war’ tradition grew into the most sophisticated ethic of war available.
+Over the subsequent centuries, through the thinking of such people as Thomas Aquinas in the 13th century, Francisco de Vitoria in the 16th, Hugo Grotius in the 17th, and Paul Ramsey in the 20th, the Christian ‘just war’ tradition grew into the most sophisticated ethic of war available.
 And stemming from Michael Walzer’s famous book, Just and Unjust Wars, in the 1970s, a non-Christian, moral philosophical version of the Christian tradition has since developed, too.[2]

 In the course of its history, the ‘just war’ tradition has developed two sets of criteria.
 One governs the decision whether or not to go to war in the first place (ius ad bellum: ‘justice toward war’); the other, the conduct of war that has already been embarked upon (ius in bello: ‘justice in war’).